propavingk/SlotDrift/README.md

 1. A gap in the slot numbering is not automatically a problem.
 Some gaps are explicit skips, some are records your export simply did not capture, and the two mean very different things.
+2. A missing record can silently change the shape of the chain.
+If the block at slot 100 is absent from the export, then the block at slot 101 pointing at parent 99 looks like a two-slot detour, and a naive check reports an anomaly that is really an export limitation.

+slotdrift reads the window the way the chain reads it: produced blocks are connected through their parent links, skipped slots are explicit facts, and anything that does not fit that picture is reported with the reason.

+---

+## What it does

+- Validates every line and reports bad ones with line numbers instead of aborting on the first.
+- Computes the window, missing slots, duplicate slots, parent anomalies and